Wilfred/loop.el/README.md

-# loop.el -- modern friendly loop structures for Emacs lisp
+# loop.el -- friendly imperative loop structures for Emacs lisp

 Emacs lisp is missing loop structures familiar to users of newer languages.
 This library adds a selection of popular loop structures